Day Trip (film): Production

-The film was shot in four days, and most of the scenes took place at Mount Namsan in Gyeongju, North Gyeongsang Province.
+The film was shot in four days, and most of the scenes took place at the mountain Namsan in Gyeongju, North Gyeongsang Province.
 The scenery served as the backdrop for the central pansori performances.
 Pansori is a genre of Korean folk music that harbors a range of emotions, including han, repressed bitterness and powerlessness that many say lingers in the Korean people.
 Day Trip highlights the traditional music's harmonious nature with the surrounding scenery by featuring a version of Sae Taryeong ("Song of Birds").

 Outdoor clothing brand Kolon Sport had commissioned and funded the short for its 40th anniversary "Way to Nature Film Project."
 But the short has almost no promotional elements because the company gave the Parks directorial autonomy.
 Rather than rendering typical outdoor images, they focused on presenting pansori in harmony with the surrounding nature and civilization.

 The characters' trip to the mountain appears to be part of a 100-day practice session required for pansori singers in which they train their voices in the unique acoustic setting of the waterfalls, cliffs and caves.
 They sing so loudly their voices usually go hoarse and their bodies swell until they feel blood in their throats.
 In recent years, this kind of training may be seen as a way to permanently injure vocal cords, but they pushed themselves in isolation for 100 days believing that the efforts would ultimately makes one's voice suitable for pansori.

 The short was the debut film for 15-year-old Jeon Hyo-jung.
 The actress, a pansori major at the National Middle School of Traditional Arts, was selected for the role through a competitive audition.
 In order to play a man much older than himself, prior to each shoot actor Song Kang-ho had to undergo intense make-up sessions under make-up artist Song Jong-hee, who was previously recognized for her work on the film Eungyo.